 Cases of women experiencing painful sex are on the rise with oxalates a possible culprit.

 Vulvodynia is a condition causing pain in and around the vagina.
 It is linked to oxalates deposited in this delicate reproductive tissue.
 Oxalate crystals are very acidic and they cause irritation, burning, and stinging sensations for affected women.
 An accompanying feeling of rawness is typically experienced during sexual relations.

 A surprising finding is that oxalates are produced in large amounts by fungus.
 Large stones have been found in the sinuses and lungs of people suffering from systemic fungal infections such as candida or Aspergillus.

 Consumption of green smoothies would not in any way contribute to improvement of health in these situations.
-Given that the majority of people today suffer from gut imbalance/fungal issues caused by antibiotic and prescription drug use along with consumption of processed foods, a high oxalate diet which includes green smoothies is an unwise practice for virtually everyone.
+The majority of people today suffer from gut imbalance and candida (yeast) issues caused by antibiotic and prescription drug use including the Pill.
+This renders a high oxalate diet which includes frequent green smoothies an unwise practice for virtually everyone.

 Does Cooking Destroy Oxalates?

-Not really, because oxalates are extremely stable and while cooking high oxalate foods like leafy greens (and discarding the cooking water) does reduce the oxalate level, it remains quite high.
+Not really, because oxalates are extremely stable.
+While cooking high oxalate foods and discarding the cooking water does reduce the level of anti-nutrients, it remains quite high.